developepper/capsaicin/docs/cli.md

 - hosted synchronization
 - broad plugin infrastructure
 - deep GitHub automation on day one
-- full planning-loop automation on day one
+- full remote issue/PR automation on day one

 Command set:

 1. `capsaicin init` plus SQLite schema and config
-2. `capsaicin ticket run` to invoke an implementer adapter and persist the run
+2. `capsaicin plan *` to create, review, approve, and materialize planning epics
-3. `capsaicin ticket review` to invoke a reviewer adapter in a fresh session
+3. `capsaicin ticket run` to invoke an implementer adapter and persist the run
-4. bounded revise and re-review loop support
+4. `capsaicin ticket review` to invoke a reviewer adapter in a fresh session
-5. `capsaicin status` to render current workflow state
+5. bounded revise and re-review loop support in both loops
-6. planning-loop support and GitHub export as separate work streams
+6. `capsaicin status` and `capsaicin plan status` to render current workflow state

 Intended role split once multi-backend adapter selection exists: